Chopped Broccoli Salad with Cheese Tortellini

 While (luckily) there aren’t any major food allergies or special diets in my group of friends and family, I still like to offer a range of options, including plenty of fresh, healthy-ish things in addition to the typical party decadence of snack foods and desserts.

 While the carnivores can have a scoop of this as a side dish to their entree (maybe root beer ribs?), vegetarians can take a few extra spoonfuls and eat this more like a main dish.
-And maybe a scoop of elote salad or my summer beet salad recipe too!
+And maybe a scoop of roasted corn salad or my summer beet salad recipe too!

 From there, I like to add some type of fresh fruit (apples and/or grapes), maybe a dried fruit as well (cherries or cranberries), one of two types of cheese (I used both cow’s milk feta and shaved Parmesan here), and a handful of nuts (almonds, walnuts and pecans all work well).